albertllousas/simple-cqrs-with-es/readme.md

 - Application services: Use cases of the app, in our case the **command handlers**, they would implement the inbound ports to the hexagon.
-- Domain: The hexagon itself, the business logic composed by the domain model and the ports interfaces.
+- Domain: The hexagon itself, the business logic composed by the domain model (DDD patterns) and port interfaces.
 - Infrastructure: The out-side world
     - Adapters:
         - Inbound adapters: They call the entrypoints (inbound/driver ports) to the hexagon, in our case **HttpRoutes**  and
         **EventHandlers**, they do it through the command bus.
-        - Outbound adapters: They implement the outbound/driven ports and adapt/translate the outside world to our domain, mainly **repositories**.
+        - Outbound adapters: They implement the outbound/driven ports and adapt/translate the outside world to our domain, mainly **aggregate repositories** implementations.
     - Non-hexagonal components: All the other components, **command-bus**, the **event-store** and any third party integration that the app would need.

-As we already said before, this is just an example on how to do it, use this patterns depending on your app requirements, for example command-handlers can be totally async or return values, or you can not use them at all.
+As we already said before, this is just an example on how to do it, use these patterns depending on your app requirements, for example command-handlers can be totally async or return values, or you can not use them at all.

 ### Simple Query-side

 Hexagonal architecture is a domain-centric architectural pattern, but since query side does not have domain or any business logic, do we need an hexagonal approach?

-Query side, as CQRS trend advocates to, should be as thin as possible, getting as close to the data store, skipping any not necessary layer.
+Query side, as CQRS trend advocates for, should be as thin as possible, getting close to the data store, skipping not necessary layers.

 So, what are the responsibilities of the query side?